Buy a Home

 Down Payment & Closing Cost Assistance

 TheYork Homebuyer Assistance Program (YHAP) is designed to assist first-time homebuyers with down payment and closing costs.
-There are actually two separate programs under the program, each with a few differences.
+There are actually two separate programs under the program, each with a few differences. * The YHAP Program Guidelines are amended as follows: Maximum Purchase Price: The 2016 HOME Homeownership Value Limits effective 05/02/16 are $160,000 for existing homes and $228,000 for new construction.
 The Community Progress Council is the current program administrator on behalf of the City of York and the County of York.
 Required completion of the homebuyer workshops are administrated by the Community Progress Council.
 Participants are also required to use a participating lender.

 City of York